 A Cage in Search of a Bird

-Thus begins the story of C’s unrelenting, obsessive, incurable love/hatred of Laura.
+Thus begins the story of C.’s unrelenting, obsessive, incurable love/hatred of Laura.
 She is convinced that Laura shares her love, but cannot—or will not—admit it.
-C begins to dress as Laura, to make her friends and family her own, and even succeeds in working alongside Laura on the unique programme that is Laura’s signature achievement.
+C. begins to dress as Laura, to make her friends and family her own, and even succeeds in working alongside Laura on the unique program that is Laura’s signature achievement.
 The obsession escalates, yet is artfully hidden.
 It is Laura who is perceived as the aggressor at work, Laura who appears unwell, Laura who is losing it.
 Even Laura’s adoring boyfriend begins to question her.
-Laura seeks the counsel of a psychiatrist who diagnoses C with De Clérambault Syndrome—she is convinced that Laura is in love with her.
+Laura seeks the counsel of a psychiatrist who diagnoses C. with De Clérambault syndrome—she is convinced that Laura is in love with her.
 And worse, the syndrome can only end in one of two ways: the death of the patient, or that of the object of the obsession.

 A Cage in Search of a Bird is the gripping story of two women caught in the vise of a terrible delusion.
 Florence Noiville brilliantly narrates this story of obsession and one woman’s attempts to escape the irrational love of another—an inescapable, never-ending love, a love that can only end badly.

 “Noiville’s Hitchcock-style psychological thriller will satisfy even the most ardent suspense fan. . . .
 Those looking for a gripping read will not be disappointed.”—Publishers Weekly

 “What is revealed in A Cage in Search of a Bird by Noiville, is the presence—as strong as it is inexplicable—of love in hatred.
 One must love greatly to make another suffer.”—Milan Kundera